MonocucosTM/Monocucos/_posts/2017-06-17-personajes-grupo.md

 - jekyll
 ---

-# A world for all where we are all one.
+# "A world for all where we are all one".
 _____
-# Un mundo para todos donde todos somos uno.
+# "Un mundo para todos donde todos somos uno".
 _____
-# Jeden świat dla wszystkich gdzie wszyscy jesteśmy jednym światem.
+# "Jeden świat dla wszystkich gdzie wszyscy jesteśmy jednym światem".

 Together we have the **Power** to change the world.